oteroleonardo/api-chat/README.md

 If everything works well that should first install dependencies, launch a DB container and finally the api-chat.

+In case you want to test the API check [test/bdd/api-chat.postman_collection.json](test/bdd/api-chat.postman_collection.json) which is Postman collection.

 Enjoy the ride!